oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 The value of each dynamic operand is supplied by a child operation; thus, the number of dynamic operands defines the number of child operations.
 For example, `OperationA` above has one dynamic operand, so it requires one child operation; `OperationB` has two dynamic operands, so it requires two children.

+#### Bind parameters

+Specializations can use [`@Bind`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.dsl/src/com/oracle/truffle/api/dsl/Bind.java) to bind and execute expressions.
+The values produced by these expressions are passed as specialization arguments.
+Bytecode DSL interpreters have special bind variables that can be used to reference interpreter state:

+- `$rootNode` evaluates to the bytecode root node
+- `$bytecode` evaluates to the current `BytecodeNode`
+- `$bytecodeIndex` evaluates to the current bytecode index (as `int`)

+To bind certain Bytecode DSL state directly, you can often omit the expression and rely on the default bind expressions for their types:

+- `@Bind MyBytecodeRootNode` binds the bytecode root node
+- `@Bind BytecodeNode` binds the current `BytecodeNode`
+- `@Bind BytecodeLocation` binds the current `BytecodeLocation` (constructing it from the current bytecode index and `BytecodeNode`).
+- `@Bind Instruction` binds the `Instruction` introspection object for the current instruction.
+- `@Bind BytecodeTier` binds the current `BytecodeTier`.

 #### Advanced use cases

-An operation can take zero or more values for its last dynamic operand by declaring a [`@Variadic`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/Variadic.java)` Object[]` as the final dynamic operand.
+An operation can take zero or more values for its last dynamic operand by declaring a [`@Variadic`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Variadic.java)` Object[]` as the final dynamic operand.

-An operation can also define _constant operands_, which are embedded in the bytecode and produce partial evaluation constant values, by declaring [`@ConstantOperand`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/ConstantOperand.java)s.
+An operation can also define _constant operands_, which are embedded in the bytecode and produce partial evaluation constant values, by declaring [`@ConstantOperand`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/ConstantOperand.java)s.

 An operation may need to produce more than one result, or to modify local variables.
-For either case, the operation can use [`LocalSetter`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/LocalSetter.java) or [`LocalSetterRange`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/LocalSetterRange.java).
+For either case, the operation can use [`LocalSetter`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetter.java) or [`LocalSetterRange`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalSetterRange.java).

 Regular operations eagerly execute their children.
 There are also [short circuit operations](ShortCircuitOperations.md) to implement short-circuit behaviour.

-## Bytecode nodes

-The state of a Bytecode DSL interpreter is encapsulated in a [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/BytecodeNode.java).
-This class contains the bytecode and supporting metadata.
-It defines several helper methods for most things languages need to do, like introspect bytecode, access local variables, or compute source information; it is worth familiarizing yourself with its APIs.
-The current bytecode node can be obtained with `BytecodeRootNode#getBytecodeNode()`.

-The bytecode node and the bytecode itself can change during the execution of a program for various reasons like [transitioning from uncached to cached](#cached-and-uncached-execution), [reparsing metadata](#reparsing-metadata), or [quickening](Optimization.md#quickening).
-Consequently, a bytecode index on its own does not meaningfully identify a location in the program: it only has meaning in the context of an accompanying `BytecodeNode`.
-The [`BytecodeLocation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/BytecodeLocation.java) abstraction comprises the bytecode index and bytecode node.

 ## Locals

-Bytecode DSL supports local variables using its [`BytecodeLocal`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/BytecodeLocal.java) abstraction.
+Bytecode DSL supports local variables using its [`BytecodeLocal`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeLocal.java) abstraction.
 You can allocate a `BytecodeLocal` in the current frame using the builder's `createLocal` method.

 ### Accessing locals